 On the way to Geilo, you can also find an interesting Gardnos Meteor Park.
 It tells the story of a 300 meters wide meteorite, that struck the earth near Nesbyen 546 million years ago.
 The forces created 5 kilometers wide crater.
 The park is closed in winter, but it might still be possible to go to the crater.
 We didn’t check it, as it was full of snow and we didn’t have time, but let me know if you do!

-Nesbyen – Geilo
+Day 2: Nesbyen – Geilo

 There is also another fun activity, that you can try in Geilo – dog sledding.
 Many people are not aware, that you can do dog sledding in Norway not only in Tromsø or far north.
 South of Norway has good places for it too.
-I love dogs and the Huskies running with the sleds are so excited for every trip.
+I love dogs and the Huskies running with the sleds are so excited about every trip.
 To read more about this fun activity go here.

 From Geilo, you can also take a 45 minutes train to Finse.
 It’s a remote mountain village, only connected with the world by the railway, with no road.
 It looks like a great place to visit, perfect for various winter activities.
 Unfortunately, we didn’t have enough time for time.
 Maybe you will?

 Tiny house in Geilo – get in touch with nature in the traditional wooden cabin with huge windows.
 Check prices and availability here.